UCLA-Synthetic-Data/UCLA-Synthetic-Data.github.io/README.md

 **April 13th - 14th**

 We are pleased to announce the UCLA synthetic data workshop.
 This 2-day workshop is hosted by the UCLA Department of Statistics and co-sponsored by [IDRE](https://idre.ucla.edu/) and [UCLA-Amazon Science Hub](https://www.sciencehub.ucla.edu/).
-The workshop is being held at the [UCLA Faculty Club](https://facultyclub.ucla.edu/).
+The workshop is held at the [UCLA Faculty Club](https://facultyclub.ucla.edu/).
 Virtual Link TBD.

 ### About
 Synthetic data generation is a rapidly growing and highly disciplinary area that